Trinidad Swilling: Jack Swilling's death

 Three hooded men, one tall, one medium-size, and one short, robbed a stagecoach near Wickenburg.
 Six men, including the driver, were shot and killed.
 Among them was Frederick Wadsworth Loring, a young writer from Boston who had been sent as a correspondent for Appleton's Journal.
 The incident became known as the Wickenburg Massacre.
 On one occasion Mr. Swilling and his friends were in a bar discussing the incident and the description of the murderers, Mr. Swilling jokingly mentioned that he and his friends matched the description.
 Mr. Swilling and his companions became suspects in the robbery.

 Pima County Sheriff Wiley W. Standefer arrested Mr. Swilling and Andrew Kirby.
 They were eventually turned over to Deputy U.S. Marshal Joseph W. Evans so that the state could charge them in the federal courts.
 Evans escorted them to the Yuma Territorial Prison, a federal jail.
 Prior to his arrest Mr. Swilling had developed a habit of using of a combination of narcotics and liquor to relieve the pain caused by old injuries, thus he was not very healthy.
 The sanitary conditions inside the prison in Yuma were terrible.
 The terrible prison conditions combined with the August heat, aggravated Mr. Swilling's chronic ill health.
 According to written documentation by Mrs. Swilling, her husband was released from the federal prison because of his health.
 He was released to the Hodges family, friends of the Swillings, and died in their home.
 The Hodges family owned two lots in the Yuma Cemetery behind the old Catholic Church, and Swilling was buried in one of them.
 A headstone now marks what was once an unmarked grave.
 The real culprits of the massacre were caught, proving his innocence too late.

-Mrs. Schumaker
+Marriage to Henry Schumaker

 After Mr. Swilling died, Mrs. Swilling returned to Gillett for a few months and subsequently sold her holdings in that town and moved to Phoenix in 1879.
 She was in a bad financial situation after Mr. Swillings' death and was destitute when she arrived in Phoenix.
 She found work as a seamstress to support her children.
 She met Henry Schumaker, a German immigrant and on September 28, 1887, she married him (she was then referred to as Mrs. Schumaker).
 Together they had three children.
 Henry Shumaker committed suicide on March 11, 1896.
 He was buried in the City Loosley Cemetery which is located inside the Pioneer and Military Memorial Park.